yuliangguo/OmniFusion/README.md

 ## Citation
-If you found our code helful for your own research, please cite our paper as:
+If you found our code helpful for your research, please cite our paper as:

 ```
 @inproceedings{Li2022CVPR,